-Defined as the abstinence from all or some foods or drinks for a set period of time, there are many different ways of fasting.
+Defined as abstinence from all or some foods or drinks for a set period, there are many different ways of fasting.

-In general, most types of fasts are performed over 24–72 hours.
+Generally, most fasts are performed over 24–72 hours.

 Intermittent fasting, on the other hand, involves cycling between periods of eating and fasting, ranging from a few hours to a few days at a time.

-Fasting has been shown to have many health benefits, from increased weight loss to better brain function.
+Fasting can have health benefits, such as increased weight loss and better brain function.

-Here are 8 health benefits of fasting — backed by science.
+Here are eight health benefits of fasting — backed by science.

-Several studies have found that fasting may improve blood sugar control, which could be especially useful for those at risk of diabetes.
+Several studies have found that fasting may improve blood sugar control, which may be helpful for those at risk of developing diabetes.